Vassar Jewish Union/Hillel

 The Jews of Color Caucus (JoCC) is dedicated to creating a welcoming and fun community.
 We aim to bond over our diverse heritages and share experiences that have made us who we are.
 We connect over hangouts, Shabbat dinners, and holiday observances.
 JoCC is open to all students who are interested in engaging in Jewish life or supporting us.
 We are all friends here!
 If you have any questions or if you are interested in getting involved, please contact us.

 Nazun (formerly Challah for Hunger)

 The Bayit, 51 Collegeview Avenue is our home for Jewish Life on campus.
 Any Jewish student is welcome to come to hang out, study, meditate, pray, make art, and otherwise utilize the Bayit.
-If you would like Bayit Access fill out this form The downstairs of the Bayit has a dairy kosher kitchen, ritual and events space, lounge, and one of Rabbi Bryan’s offices.
+Apply to Reserve Bayit Access.
+The downstairs of the Bayit has a dairy kosher kitchen, ritual and events space, lounge, and one of Rabbi Bryan’s offices.
 The upstairs of the Bayit has a library/lounge, meeting room, quiet room, arts closet, and non-kosher kitchen.
 Students are constantly using the Bayit for Shabbat services, Challah baking, Jewish learning, dinners/hangouts, studying, and more!

 Chabad on Fulton

 Chabad on Fulton, 94 Fulton Avenue is just off campus and where Chabad Jewish Community hosts much of its programming.
 Whether a Shabbat dinner, Jewish learning, hangouts or just dropping by to study.
 Chabad Jewish Community students, as well as, Rabbi Daniel and Rebbetzin Dalia Sanoff and their children are ready to welcome you!